 The person who abandoned because shipping was too expensive might respond to free shipping.
 The person who abandoned because they weren't sure about your return policy won't care about a discount.
 The person who was just browsing isn't going to buy no matter what you send them.

 Blanket solutions work for some people and waste time on everyone else.
+Offering blanket discounts also trains customers to always abandon their cart to wait for a coupon code — eroding your margins over time.

 What's missing is diagnosis.
 You need to know why people are abandoning before you can fix it.